arcadejk/kdrama-fandom/README.md

 # 4. Future Features

-1. **Interactive Events:** We aim to organize interactive events such as live Q&A sessions with actors, directors, and industry experts, virtual film screenings followed by discussions, and exclusive meet-and-greets with special guests.
+ **4.1.
+Interactive Events:** We aim to organize interactive events such as live Q&A sessions with actors, directors, and industry experts, virtual film screenings followed by discussions, and exclusive meet-and-greets with special guests.

-2. **User Recommendations:** We plan to implement a feature that allows users to submit their own recommendations for Korean movies, dramas, and actors, creating a collaborative platform where fans can discover new favorites and share their personal recommendations with the community.
+ **4.2.
+User Recommendations:** We plan to implement a feature that allows users to submit their own recommendations for Korean movies, dramas, and actors, creating a collaborative platform where fans can discover new favorites and share their personal recommendations with the community.

-3. **Enhanced Community Engagement:** We will introduce features to facilitate deeper engagement within the community, such as user polls, contests, and challenges related to Korean cinema, as well as discussion threads dedicated to specific themes, genres, or topics of interest.
+ **4.3.
+Enhanced Community Engagement:** We will introduce features to facilitate deeper engagement within the community, such as user polls, contests, and challenges related to Korean cinema, as well as discussion threads dedicated to specific themes, genres, or topics of interest.

-4. **Advanced Search and Filtering:** To make it easier for users to find content tailored to their preferences, we will enhance our search and filtering capabilities, allowing users to search for movies, actors, and discussions based on criteria such as genre, release year, and popularity.
+ **4.4.
+Advanced Search and Filtering:** To make it easier for users to find content tailored to their preferences, we will enhance our search and filtering capabilities, allowing users to search for movies, actors, and discussions based on criteria such as genre, release year, and popularity.

-5. **Mobile App Development:** We are exploring the development of a dedicated mobile app for our fandom website, providing users with a seamless and optimized experience across various devices and platforms, as well as additional features tailored for mobile users.
+ **4.5.
+Mobile App Development:** We are exploring the development of a dedicated mobile app for our fandom website, providing users with a seamless and optimized experience across various devices and platforms, as well as additional features tailored for mobile users.

-6. **Localized Content and Community:** We plan to expand our website to support multiple languages and create localized communities for fans from different regions, allowing users to access content in their preferred language and engage with fellow fans in their local community.
+ **4.6.
+Localized Content and Community:** We plan to expand our website to support multiple languages and create localized communities for fans from different regions, allowing users to access content in their preferred language and engage with fellow fans in their local community.

-7. **Integration with Social Media Platforms:** We will explore opportunities to integrate our website with popular social media platforms, allowing users to easily share content, discussions, and events with their social networks and attract new members to our community.
+ **4.7.
+Integration with Social Media Platforms:** We will explore opportunities to integrate our website with popular social media platforms, allowing users to easily share content, discussions, and events with their social networks and attract new members to our community.

-8. **Accessibility Improvements:** We are committed to ensuring that our website is accessible to all users, including those with disabilities.
+ **4.8.
+Accessibility Improvements:** We are committed to ensuring that our website is accessible to all users, including those with disabilities.
 We will work to improve accessibility features such as screen reader compatibility, keyboard navigation, and alternative text for media content.

 # 5. Typography and Color Scheme

-## Typography
+## 5.1.
+Typography

 For the typography of our fandom website, we have chosen a clean and modern font to ensure readability and visual appeal.
 We use the following font styles throughout the website:

-- **Heading Font:** We use the "Baskervville" font family for headings and titles, with a bold and vibrant color of #FF4500 to make them stand out and grab the attention of the users.
+- **5.1.1.
+Heading Font:** We use the "Baskervville" font family for headings and titles, with a bold and vibrant color of #FF4500 to make them stand out and grab the attention of the users.

-- **Body Font:** For the body text and paragraphs, we use the "Baskervville" font family in a standard weight, ensuring legibility and clarity for easy reading.
+- **5.1.2.
+Body Font:** For the body text and paragraphs, we use the "Baskervville" font family in a standard weight, ensuring legibility and clarity for easy reading.

-## Color Scheme
+## 5.2.3.
+Color Scheme

 Our color scheme is carefully chosen to create a visually pleasing and harmonious experience for our users.
 We use the following colors consistently throughout the website:

-- **Header Background Color:** #be3144: This deep red color creates a bold and striking header background, providing a visually appealing contrast to the content and navigation elements.
+- **5.2.1.
+Header Background Color:** #be3144: This deep red color creates a bold and striking header background, providing a visually appealing contrast to the content and navigation elements.

-- **Header Text Color:** #ffffff: We use white text on the header background to ensure high contrast and readability.
+- **5.2.2.
+Header Text Color:** #ffffff: We use white text on the header background to ensure high contrast and readability.

-- **Hover Background Color:** #EB91A0: When users hover over interactive elements such as nav links or buttons, we use a soft pink color to provide visual feedback and enhance user engagement.
+- **5.2.3.
+Hover Background Color:** #EB91A0: When users hover over interactive elements such as nav links or buttons, we use a soft pink color to provide visual feedback and enhance user engagement.

-- **Article Background Color:** #333333: The dark gray background color of #333333 is used for article sections, providing a neutral backdrop that highlights the content and images.
+- **5.2.4.
+Article Background Color:** #333333: The dark gray background color of #333333 is used for article sections, providing a neutral backdrop that highlights the content and images.

-- **Titles Color:** #FF4500: We use a vibrant orange color for titles and headings to create visual hierarchy and draw attention to important information.
+- **5.2.5.
+Titles Color:** #FF4500: We use a vibrant orange color for titles and headings to create visual hierarchy and draw attention to important information.

-- **Footer Background Color:** #DFA1DF: The light purple background color of #DFA1DF is used for the footer section, creating a cohesive and harmonious color palette that complements the overall design of the website.
+- **5.2.6.
+Footer Background Color:** #DFA1DF: The light purple background color of #DFA1DF is used for the footer section, creating a cohesive and harmonious color palette that complements the overall design of the website.

 By combining these typography styles and colors, we aim to create a visually appealing and user-friendly experience for our audience, ensuring readability, accessibility, and aesthetic appeal across all aspects of our fandom website.